Holding the Note

 On behalf of: Kathy Robbins - The Robbins Office, Inc.

-The Pulitzer Prize–winning author, journalist, and editor of The New Yorker gathers his writing on musicians and music, from opera and jazz to rock, pop, and the blues.
+The Pulitzer Prize–winning journalist and editor of The New Yorker gathers his writing on some of the essential musicians of our time.